Apples, oysters and 5 other natural aphrodisiacs that supposedly make you a better lover

 We all know food is the key to a man’s heart, but what about their dick?
 Humanity has been fixated on libido-boosting foods for eons, from desserts that get you in the mood to fruits that can supposedly help you perform better.

 Let’s make one thing clear: the science (or lack thereof) to support aphrodisiacs can be vague at best.
-While many foods do carry certain properties that can have a positive impact on your sex life in one way or another, there’s no fruit or magic recipe to cure your premature ejaculation— that’s why we invented Prolong, after all.
+While many foods do carry certain properties that can have a positive impact on your sex life in one way or another, there’s no fruit or magic recipe to treat your premature ejaculation— that’s why we invented Prolong, after all.

 But that doesn’t mean you can’t put a little more thought into selecting the ingredients for Saturday night’s dinner date.
 It might even encourage you to get in the mood— hey, it’s the intention that counts!